mkobuolys/flutter_deck/README.md

 If `useSteps` is true for the slide configuration, the bullet points will be rendered one by one as the user steps through the slide.

+You can use `stepOffset` to shift the Item's appearance. e.g. if you set `stepOffset: 1,` the first item will only show after the first step has been made.
+Remember to increase the `steps` of the Slide Configuration.

 ```dart
 class FlutterDeckBulletListDemoSlide extends FlutterDeckSlideWidget {
   const FlutterDeckBulletListDemoSlide()